 Thank you so much for your interest in becoming a volunteer with CASA of Collin County!
 Our process to become an advocate is the following:

 Our volunteer orientation is an hour- long presentation where we discuss what the role of a CASA Advocate is and the time commitment required.
-RSVP here for the next orientation for training.
+RSVP below for the next Information Session.

 2. Complete the Online Application

 Once you attend the orientation, you will be given the link to complete our online application.